Zionist as a pejorative: History

 In 2017, the organizers of the Chicago Dyke March faced accusations of antisemitism after their Twitter account used the term "Zio tears", later apologizing for the term's "violent history" while maintaining their anti-Zionist stance.
 In April of the same year, Terry Couchman, an election candidate of the British Labour Party, was suspended over his use of "ZioNazi" in a post criticising Israel.
-Tony Greenstein, then a Jewish member of the British Labour Party, was accused of antisemitism and expelled from the party in 2018 for using the term "Zios" among other allegations.
-Ben Samuels of Haaretz said that the term was popularized first by David Duke and then later by leftists and members of the British Labour Party.
+Tony Greenstein, then a Jewish member of the Labour Party, was accused of antisemitism and expelled from the party in 2018 for using the term "Zios" among other allegations.
+Ben Samuels of Haaretz said that the term was popularized first by David Duke and then later by leftists and members of the UK Labour Party.

+A quantitative content analysis of 99,062 tweets surrounding the 2018 U.S. elections found that just under 50% of the uses of the word Zionist were in an antisemitic context, and that #zionists was the hashtag with the third-highest rate of associated antisemitic content, behind #soros and #votered.
+Antisemitic uses of the word were common in QAnon-related tweets.

 In 2021, when a South African media outlet used the term "Zio-Nazi" for South African Jewish groups, Czech-Israeli Holocaust historian Yehuda Bauer and author Matthias Küntzel called the term "hate speech".

 Use during the Gaza war

 Contested meanings of Zionism

-In April 2024, Jonathan Guyer noted in The Guardian that the term Zionism means different things to different people, citing a 2022 survey of American Jews' views on Zionism conducted by Mira Sucharov of Carleton University.
-The survey showed that a majority of American Jews identified as Zionist when it was viewed as supporting a "Jewish and democratic state", but would reject the label if it was defined as "privileging Jewish rights over non-Jewish rights in Israel".
+In April 2024, Jonathan Guyer wrote in The Guardian that the term Zionism means different things to different people, citing a 2022 survey of American Jews' views on Zionism conducted by Mira Sucharov of Carleton University.
+The survey showed that a majority of American Jews identified as Zionist when it was defined as supporting a "Jewish and democratic state", but would reject the label if it was defined as "privileging Jewish rights over non-Jewish rights in Israel".

-Guyer writes that, particularly during the Gaza war, what it means to be a Zionist has been contested, as "arguably for the first time, a Palestinian perspective on Zionism is taking center stage in mainstream discourse."
-While some pro-Israel organizations including the American Jewish Committee (AJC) and the London Centre for the Study of Antisemitism, have said the term Zionist is being used as an antisemitic pejorative, for many Palestinians, Zionist is an "ugly" term because of how they experience Zionism.
-In the Palestinian experience, according to Rabea Eghbariah, Zionism is inseparable from the Nakba, including the 1948 Palestinian expulsion and flight as well as the ongoing occupation, apartheid, and genocide.
-According to Saree Makdisi, "when people think of Zionism now, they look at Gaza ...
-This is what it means: that you want to have an ethnically exclusive state," and, according to him, "it’s ugly."
-According to Simone Zimmerman, "a lot more young people, including young Jews, are listening to their Palestinian friends and classmates who are saying: 'This is what Zionism means to us.'"
+According to American scholar Saree Makdisi, "when people think of Zionism now, they look at Gaza ...
+This is what it means: that you want to have an ethnically exclusive state," and, according to him, "it's ugly."
+According to IfNotNow co-founder Simone Zimmerman, "a lot more young people, including young Jews, are listening to their Palestinian friends and classmates who are saying: 'This is what Zionism means to us.'"